GPM data shows precipitation within Hurricane Milton over the Gulf of Mexico on Oct. 7, 2024.

 Download this video in high resolution from the NASA Scientific Visualization Studio

 The second part of the animation shows a detailed look at the structure and intensity of precipitation within Milton from the GPM Core Observatory when it flew over the storm around 2:11 a.m.
-CDT (7:11 UTC) on Oct. .
-At this time Milton was centered about 220 miles west-northwest of Progreso, Mexico.
+CDT (7:11 UTC) on Oct.
+7. At this time Milton was centered about 215 miles west-northwest of Progreso, Mexico.
 Surface rainfall estimates from the GPM Microwave Imager (GMI) show heavy (red areas) to intense (magenta) rain wrapping into the storm northeast of the center, while GPM’s Dual-frequency Precipitation Radar (DPR) shows an area of intense rain immediately north of the center in the northern eyewall.

 The DPR can also provide a 3D perspective of the precipitation structure within the storm.
 Areas shaded in blue denote frozen precipitation aloft.
 The DPR shows that Milton has a very compact center, as evidenced by the relatively small ring of echo tops (blue annulus) surrounding the center.
 The height of this precipitation is also a good indication of thunderstorm intensity, and the DPR shows several deep towers extending well above 10 km in the northern part of Milton’s eyewall associated with the area of intense surface rain.
-Together this indicates intense thunderstorm activity in the northern eyewall.
+Together these indicate intense thunderstorm activity is occurring in the northern eyewall.
 This results in large amounts of heat being released into the core of the storm and is usually a good indicator of further strengthening.

 Credits:

-Visualization by Alex Kekesi (NASA GSFC / GST) and the NASA Goddard Scientific Visualization Studio using GPM data.
+Visualizations by Alex Kekesi (NASA GSFC / GST) and the NASA Goddard Scientific Visualization Studio using GPM data.

 Story by Steve Lang (NASA GSFC / SSAI) with edits by George Huffman (NASA GSFC) and Jacob Reed (NASA GSFC / Telophase)